UCF/UCF-CREOL-json-formatter/readme.md

 Several shortcode arguments correspond to the query value that it is allocated for.
 For example:
 * [ucf-creol] will provide the default loadout
 * [ucf-creol stored_procedure='WWWPublications'] will set the stored procedure to the publications json.

+Current custom argument list includes:
+* base_uri (required) - base uri of API in CREOL database
+* stored_procedure (required) - specify the type of stored procedure from the CREOL database
+* layout (optional) - layout for display
+* typelist (optional) - type of publication
+* year (optional) - year of publication
+* peopleid (optional) - person id for publications
+* page (optional) -
+* pagesize (optional) - for publications sets the anmount of query values returned
+* grpid (required for people) - from stored procedure specifies the group id for people group within CREOL
+* debug (optional) - shows debug of results from api call

 ### Wishlist/TODOs ###
 * Allow more functionality for various edge case solutions for the database.